 These policies are designed to cover you if your employees are injured during their work.
 An example could be a waitress slipping on a wet floor in a restaurant or a construction worker who ends up with a repetitive strain injury due to a repeat task they do in their job.

 While not compulsory, it is worth considering professional indemnity insurance for a number of business types.
 The idea of the policy is that it covers you if a client thinks you have made a mistake in your work – it can include things like infringing copyright, breaching confidentiality or giving a customer advice that ended up being incorrect and costing them money.
 So any business that offer a professional service such as a consultant, web designer or graphic designer may want to consider it.
 Other industries professional bodies insist members have it, such as accountancy firms or those involved with healthcare.

 Obviously, if you have a business premises that you own or rent then you will need insurance for it.
 Buildings insurance is often compulsory if you are buying the business property on a mortgage and many landlords will require content insurance in case something goes wrong and damage is caused to the property by your belongings.
 If you work from home, you may need to check your home insurance to be certain that your activities don’t invalidate your policy – for example, many policies stipulate that you can only do clerical work from home under a standard policy.

 Again, depending on your job, you may want to consider public liability.
 This is a policy that covers you for any injury caused to the public or any damage to their property and is common for people who work in industries such as builders, window cleaners and gardeners.
 If, for example, your ladders fell over and smashed a customer’s car windscreen, then you would use the public liability insurance to pay for the damage.
-You can also get product liability that covers if any of your product cause damage or injury to the public so if a toy was to cause an injury to a child.
+You can also get product liability that covers if you are a retailer of children’s toys for example any of your product cause damage or injury to the public so if a toy was to cause an injury to a child.